Marketing VR Experiences...

 Immersive Promotion Design and Limina Immersive surveyed a 137 people who work across a range of sectors.
 Some had experienced VR before, but, reflecting the general population, most had not.
 All respondents experienced our prototype content before filling in an online survey.
 We then analysed the audience response.

 Finding 1: Uncertainty

 seen, would you like to experience Goliath?

 It is great to see that there were very few people who did not want to experience Goliath – only 12.4%.
 However, the most common response was ‘Maybe’.
 This indicates a fairly high level of uncertainty.
-Analyzing the qualitative responses to later questions, there is a distinct theme of people not understanding what the experience actually is.
+Analysing the qualitative responses to later questions, there is a distinct theme of people not understanding what the experience actually is.
 For instance, one respondent said they don’t “really understand the concept fully”, whilst another said “it doesn’t give a specified description of the product”.

 It is worth noting here that the majority of the study participants rarely or never used VR.
 VR is new, and many people say you really have to have experienced it in order to ‘get’ it.
 This is a challenge with marketing to people unfamiliar with the medium.
 People who had never engaged with VR before were more likely to be unsure about whether or not they wanted to experience Goliath.
 If the target market is existing headset users, then this may only be an issue for targeting those who have just unboxed the headset.
-However, if Goliath is promoted at all to people who don’t own headsets (eg. as an in-location experience), our recommendation would be to make sure that promotional copy is extra clear on what the experience is, using language audience members are used to and references with which they already have some familiarity.
+However, if Goliath is promoted at all to people who don’t own headsets (eg. as an in-location experience), our recommendation would be to make sure that promotional copy is extra clear on what the experience is, using language audiences are used to and references with which they have some familiarity.